-After you understand how to handle different watch shapes, decide which type of overlay you want to use.
+After you understand how to handle different watch shapes, decide which surface you want to use.

-The following list describes the overlay screen types.
+The following list describes common app layouts.
 You may use a combination of these if you need multiple screens.

 - Single Screen (simplest): UI elements limited to what is visible at one time without scrolling.

 - Vertical Container (most common): Content exists beyond the viewable portion of the screen (accessible with scrolling).

 - Other options (lists, paging, or 2D panning).